Akashic

 Across the recorded series it reached a Democratic high of 90.6 points in 1936 and a Republican high of 71.3 points in 1964.
 Between 2020 and 2024 the metro moved 6.5 points toward the Republican candidate; the 2024 margin was 15.8 points.

-A population of 278,526, a 58% non-Hispanic-white share, and a median household income of $62,466 describe the metro.
+A population of 278,526, a 56% non-Hispanic-white share, and a median household income of $62,466 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Valdosta, GA and Jackson, MS.

 Compare two places, side by side